Adam & Eve

 Was Adam the first man created or the first man to have a spiritual connection with God?

-There is significant question about whether the Genesis Chapter 2 account of God’s creation of Adam and Eve in the Garden of Eden is simply an expansion of the Chapter 1 account of His creation of Mankind in His Image, or whether God created mankind generically as the culmination of His plan for populating the Earth and then designated Adam and Eve to be the first members of mankind blessed with a spiritual awareness of and relationship with their Creator.
+There is significant question about whether the Genesis 2 account of God’s creation of Adam and Eve in the Garden of Eden is simply an expansion of the Genesis 1 account of His creation of Mankind in His Image, or whether God created mankind generically as the culmination of His plan for populating the Earth and then designated Adam and Eve to be the first members of mankind blessed with a spiritual awareness of and relationship with their Creator.
+Marg Mowczko has written an illuminating article about the Hebrew terms used in Genesis for mankind, man, and woman.

 I have chosen in this presentation to assume that the latter explanation may have some merit, since there are a number of significant details in the Adam and Eve story that appear to be metaphorical, including the critical “tree of the knowledge of good and evil” (no, it wasn’t a physical tree with fruit that could be chewed and swallowed) and the talking serpent who was clearly a representation, figurative or otherwise, of Satan.